Find Trade Colleges

 - Electrical Equipment Technician

-Is There Going to be Demand for Electrical Engineering Technicians?
+Is There Job Demand for Electrical Engineering Technicians?

 In the United States, there were 137,000 jobs for Electrical Engineering Technician in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.
+The BLS estimates 12,000 yearly job openings in this field.

 The states with the most job growth for Electrical Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.